Grading of affine Weyl semi-groups of Kac-Moody type

-By definition, $Y^+\subset Y$ is stable by the action of $W^v$ on $Y$, therefore we can form $W^+=Y^+ \rtimes W^v$ which is a sub semi-group of $Y\rtimes W^v$.
-This semi-group is called the affine Weyl group (although it is not a group if $W^v$ is infinite).
-In \cite{muthiah2019bruhat} D. Muthiah and D. Orr define a Bruhat order and an associated length function on $W^+$ which we aim to study in this article.
+By definition, $Y^+\subset Y$ is stable by the action of $W$ on $Y$, therefore we can form $W^a_+=Y^+ \rtimes W$ which is a subsemigroup of $W^a$.
+This semigroup is called the affinized Weyl semigroup.
+In \cite{muthiah2019bruhat} Muthiah and Orr define a Bruhat order and an associated length function on $W^a_+$ which we aim to study in this article.